KessoPavel/LinuxTaskManager/README.md

-# course_project: Task manager for Linux
+# Task manager for Linux
-version 1.0 23/05/2017

 About:
 ---
 The simplest task manager, allowing you to view and kill processes running on your Linux.